-The ACSM Guidelines for Exercise Testing and Prescription contains a very deep breakdown of the process for screening high risk clients and is good reference if you plan to pursue this niche in the industry.
+The ACSM Guidelines for Exercise Testing and Prescription contains a very deep breakdown of the process for screening high-risk clients and is a good reference if you plan to pursue this niche in the industry.

 The final component of the preparticipation screening section and covers client fitness assessments.

 Overall, the fitness assessments are fairly in line with other personal training certifications.